swiftlang/swift-org-website/documentation/cxx-interop/index.md

 Swift.
 And if the C++ type has a destructor, Swift will call the destructor when a Swift value of such type is destroyed.

-As of Swift 5.9, C++ structures and classes with a deleted copy constructor are not available in Swift.
+Currently C++ structures and classes with a deleted copy constructor are not available in Swift.
 Non-copyable C++ structures or classes that also have a move constructor will be available in a future version of Swift.
 They will map to